 10. Call the Vet Before You Need One

 The worst time to find an affordable vet is when you have a medical emergency.
-If you love your pets, you’ll pay whatever it costs in the moment.
+If you love your pets, you’ll pay whatever it costs at the moment.

-To save money on pet care — both routine stuff and emergency treatments — choose an affordable vet before you need one.
+To lower the cost of routine and emergency pet care, choose an affordable vet before you need one.

-Use websites like VetRatingz.com to avoid bad vets (we can tell you from experience, they’re out there).
-Call the acceptable ones and ask what they charge for a basic checkup, vaccinations, teeth cleaning or other procedures.
+Use websites like VetRatingz.com to avoid bad vets.
+Call the acceptable ones and ask what they charge for a basic checkup, vaccinations, teeth cleaning and other procedures.

 If you have an idea of what services your pet might need, ask about those.